rrumale/machine-learning-live-labs/oml4r-temp-rajeev/oml4r-workshop/oml4r-workshop.md

 ### Next Steps

-a) Sign-up: OCI Always Free Tier
+a) Sign-up:  Oracle Cloud Infrastructure trial account

-Consider signing-up for the Oracle Cloud Infrastructure Always Free Tier and use Oracle Machine Learning for R (as well as Oracle Machine Learning for Python and Oracle Machine Learning for SQL) for your development projects.
+Consider signing-up for the Oracle Cloud Infrastructure and use Oracle Machine Learning for R (as well as Oracle Machine Learning for Python and Oracle Machine Learning for SQL) for your development projects.
 Note that OML4R is currently not supported on Autonomous Database.
 However, you can use Oracle Database installed in a compute VM and OML4R.

 b) Get Certified: Oracle Machine Learning with Oracle Autonomous Database Certification Consider taking the Oracle Machine Learning with Oracle Autonomous Database Certification offered by Oracle University.